slaclab/sdf-docs/conda.md

 EOF
 ```

 4. On a build host with appropriate privileges, use the Docker runtime to build the image (replace `<username>` and `<repo>` placeholders as appropriate).
-For further details, see [https://docs.docker.com/get-started/docker-concepts/building-images/build-tag-and-publish-an-image/](https://docs.docker.com/get-started/docker-concepts/building-images/build-tag-and-publish-an-image/):
+For further details, see: [https://docs.docker.com/get-started/docker-concepts/building-images/build-tag-and-publish-an-image/](https://docs.docker.com/get-started/docker-concepts/building-images/build-tag-and-publish-an-image/):

 ```bash
 # '.' to build and tag an image using a Dockerfile in the current working directory
 $ docker build -t <username>/<repo> .
 ```

 5. Publish the image (may require authentication for private container repos.
-See: [https://docs.docker.com/get-started/docker-concepts/building-images/build-tag-and-publish-an-image/#publishing-images](https://docs.docker.com/get-started/docker-concepts/building-images/build-tag-and-publish-an-image/#publishing-images):
+See: [https://docs.docker.com/get-started/docker-concepts/building-images/build-tag-and-publish-an-image/#publishing-images](https://docs.docker.com/get-started/docker-concepts/building-images/build-tag-and-publish-an-image/#publishing-images)):

 ```bash
 $ docker push <username>/<repo>